23003324/DISTANCE-BETWEEN-TWO-POINTS/README.md

 # DISTANCE-BETWEEN-TWO-POINTS

 ## AIM:
-To write a python program to find the distance two 2 points
+To write a python program to find the distance two 2 points.
+## EQUIPMENTS REQUIRED:
+1. Hardware – PCs
+2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## ALGORITHM:
 ### Step 1:
 Assign the value for x1 and x2.